 3.)
 Enforcing government-recommended actions designed to slow down and prevent the spread of COVID-19.

 The pledge itself is merely a baseline, a commitment to Tablet and to you from our hotel partners.
-But know too that in taking the pledge, each hotel has also provided the specifics of their actions to our customer service team.
+But know too that in taking it, each hotel has also provided the specifics of their actions, filling out a detailed checklist regarding each point in the pledge.
 Does the hotel have contact-tracing measures in place?
 Are there routine temperature checks?
 Have their cleaning practices been verified by a third party?
 We know you want to know everything you can before leaving home.
-When you see the pledge on a hotel page, reach out to our customer service team and they’ll provide information on everything the hotel is doing to make your stay as safe as possible, from the cleaning procedures to the reserved time slots at the pool.
+From the cleanliness icon, you can see each safety measure the hotel has pledged to implement.
+Our customer service team has access to a database of any additional information provided by the hotel — from the cleaning procedures to the reserved time slots at the pool — and we encourage you to reach out to them for further information.

 As you begin to consider travel once again, the pledge isn’t the only initiative we’ve launched.
 Anticipating a desire from Tablet clients to stay at small hotels — those with fewer guests and a stronger tendency to promote the outdoors over inside gatherings — we’ve also put out our Staying Small series, featuring hotels all around the world with fewer than 20 rooms.
 We can also point you towards our Take Me Away Machine — a new and, we think, joyful way to discover hotels by selecting what you’re looking for in a destination.
 Longtime Tablet users will remember its last iteration.
 In its new form, you can filter for staycations as well as by driving distance.